 Today and for the past decade, I have been a mil-aero geek, surrounding myself with all things electronic in military and aerospace environments.
 After graduating summa cum laude with presidential honors in information systems, I worked in varied fields—ranging from the gallium-arsenide semiconductor industry to the military/avionics market working on vetronics (vehicle-based electronics systems), avionics (airborne electronics), and thermal design, including computational fluid dynamics and mechanical engineering analysis.

 Specifically, I worked for TriQuint Semiconductor running a division of its test floor and managing HP 84000 series RFIC test systems using good old HP-UX.
 I spent the next several years of my career working for Isothermal Systems Research (ISR)/SprayCool (which was recently acquired by Parker Hannifin) designing, building, and testing liquid-cooled computer systems for myriad military and aerospace platforms, including the Expeditionary Fighting Vehicle (EFV) and Global Hawk unmanned aerial vehicle (UAV).
-Currently, I am writing and consulting with MindShare Resource Solutions (www.consultmindshare.com) in many facets of the information technology and military and aerospace markets.
+Currently, I am a journalist and a technical consultant with MindShare Resource Solutions (www.consultmindshare.com) and co-founder of Twitch Hosting (www.twitchhosting.com), both of which are headquartered in Spokane, Wa.